 Ah yes, remember this period, Hawks fans?
 You’re paying for it at the moment.

 Hawthorn all but removed themselves from the draft in pursuit of topping up for another tilt at a flag.
-Lewis remains a chance to become a forward line staple, whilst Morrison has been a borderline best-22 player for a few years, now.
+Lewis remains a chance to become a forward line staple, and is the best of the Hawks’ young attacking talls, whilst Morrison has been a borderline best-22 player for a few years, now.

 Given how late their picks were, with 92 games between them, they actually drafted two pretty decent kids.